USPTO Examiner LEE WILLIAM Y - Art Unit 1623

 Interview Effectiveness

-Conducting an examiner interview provides a +11.6% benefit to allowance rate for applications examined by LEE, WILLIAM Y. This interview benefit is in the 50% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +8.8% benefit to allowance rate for applications examined by LEE, WILLIAM Y. This interview benefit is in the 40% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness